 So what to wear skiing?
 It might seem like a tricky question to answer, but actually, it isn't.
 The rule of thumb is: Think in layers, and you’ll be able to keep warm all day.

-Layers are the key to success
+Snow clothing and layers are the keys to success

 So layers are the way to go if you want to keep comfortable, dry and warm when you are out on the mountain doing your favorite sport.
 Underneath you’ll find a short description of the different layers and what to think about, when preparing for a day out on the slopes.

 Base layer: Consists of ski underwear which are responsible for keeping you warm and dry all day.
 Your ski underwear should be made from a material that transports moisture away from your skin.
 This will ensure that you don’t become wet and cold - which is among a skier's worst enemies.
 We recommend that you choose underwear that’s produced of either synthetic fabric, merino wool or silk.